-- 1. Detainees shall have multiple ways to privately, and if desired, anonymously, report signs or incidents of sexual abuse and assault, retaliation for reporting sexual abuse, or staff neglect or violations of responsibilities that may have contributed to such incidents, and will not be punished for reporting. - 2.
-Staff shall take seriously all statements from detainees claiming to be victims of sexual abuse or assault, and shall respond supportively and non-judgmentally. - Any detainee may report acts of sexual abuse or assault to any employee, contractor, or volunteer. - 4.
-If a detainee is not comfortable with making the report to immediate point-of-contact line staff, he/she shall be allowed to make the report to a staff person with whom he/she is comfortable in speaking about the allegations. - 5.
-The facility shall provide instruction on how detainees may contact their consular official or the DHS Office of the Inspector General, to confidentially and if desired, anonymously, report these incidents. - 6.
-Reporting Through Grievance System - a.
-Formal grievances related to sexual abuse and assault may be filed at any time during, after, or in lieu of lodging an informal grievance or
+Detainees shall have multiple ways to privately, and if desired, anonymously, report signs or incidents of sexual abuse and assault, retaliation for reporting sexual abuse, or staff neglect or violations of responsibilities that may have contributed to such incidents, and will not be punished for reporting.

+Staff shall take seriously all statements from detainees claiming to be victims of sexual abuse or assault, and shall respond supportively and non-judgmentally.

+Any detainee may report acts of sexual abuse or assault to any employee, contractor, or volunteer.

+If a detainee is not comfortable with making the report to immediate point-of-contact line staff, he/she shall be allowed to make the report to a staff person with whom he/she is comfortable in speaking about the allegations.

+The facility shall provide instruction on how detainees may contact their consular official or the DHS Office of the Inspector General, to confidentially and if desired, anonymously, report these incidents.

+Reporting Through Grievance System

-- complaint and with no time limit imposed on when a grievance may be submitted. - b.
-Written procedures must be implemented for identifying and handling time-sensitive grievances that involve an immediate threat to detaine health, safety, or welfare related to sexual abuse or assault.
+- a.
+Formal grievances related to sexual abuse and assault may be filed at any time during, after, or in lieu of lodging an informal grievance or complaint and with no time limit imposed on when a grievance may be submitted. - b.
+Written procedures must be implemented for identifying and handling timesensitive grievances that involve an immediate threat to detainee health, safety, or welfare related to sexual abuse or assault.
 Decisions on grievances shall be issued within five days of receipt and appeals shall be responded to within 30 days. - c.
 Detainees may obtain assistance from another detainee, the housing officer or other facility staff, family members, or legal representatives.
-Staff shall take reasonable steps to expedite requests for assistance from these other parties - d.
-All grievances related to sexual abuse and the facility's decision on any such grievance must be forwarded to the Field Office Director.
+Staff shall take reasonable steps to expedite requests for assistance from these other parties. - d.
+All grievances related to sexual abuse and the facility's decision on any such grievance must be sent directly to the ICE/ERO FOD.